-We have had to learn so much this past year since we first heard of the proposed expansion, in order to defend our position that the quarry should not have priority over the people that live here.
+We have had to learn so much over the last 4 years since we first heard of the proposed expansion, in order to defend our position that the quarry should not have priority over the people that live here.

 There is strength in numbers, so on behalf of our community, we appreciate your support.
 There are so many issues at stake that affect us all.
-Since we are not sure which ones will have the most weight at LPAT, we are preparing from all possible angles.
+Since we are not sure which ones will carry the most weight at the OLT, we are preparing from all possible angles.